FoleyLab/cqed-scf/SAPT_NOTE.md

 /Users/jfoley19/miniforge3/envs/p4dev/bin/python examples/water_methylamine/water_methylamine_qed_sapt_dense_vs_jk.py
 ```

+Historical note: the following "Final dense-versus-JK" table was final for the
+coherent-state one-electron/scalar DSE patch only.
+It predates the later
+coupled-response fix documented in the next section, so the coupled
+`remaining discrepancy` rows below are intentionally preserved as pre-fix
+evidence rather than the current status.

-Final dense-versus-JK values for the default cavity case:
+Final dense-versus-JK values for the default cavity case before the
+coupled-response matrix-free standard-action fix:

 | Component | Dense / Eh | JK or mixed / Eh | Delta / Eh | Status |
 |---|---:|---:|---:|---|